Diagram: Cloud Application Firewall.

 However, it is difficult for security analysts to detect with traditional mechanisms.
 Cloudlock’s data loss prevention technology continuously monitors cloud environments to detect and secure sensitive information in cloud environments.
 Cloudlock, for instance, can see whether files stored in an application are shared outside of an organization, outside of specific organizational groups, or outside the entire organization.

-Cloud Security Solutions: Application Firewalls
+B. Application Firewalls

 Next, we have application firewalls.
 How does an application firewall differ from a “traditional firewall”?
 What is its difference from a “next-generation firewall”?
 First, an application firewall focuses on the application, not the user or the network.
-Its logic differs entirely from a non-application firewall, and it can create policies based on different objects.
+Its logic differs entirely from that of a non-application firewall, and it can create policies based on different objects.
 Establishing a policy on traditional things in cloud environments is useless.

 Application Firewall vs. Traditional Firewall.